-Article 35-32 - Time Off Between Shifts
+Article 32 - Time Off Between Shifts

-Whenever an employee's work schedule is changed (including by the assignment of overtime) the schedule must provide for (8) eight hours off between shift assignments.
+32.1 Whenever an employee's work schedule is changed (including by the assignment of overtime) the schedule must provide for (8) eight hours off between shift assignments.
 Except for scheduled training, employees shall receive compensation for regularly scheduled hours that fall within the eight-hour mandatory time off.
 In the event of scheduled training the employee's shift may be modified to allow adequate rest time between shifts.
-However, the 8-hours minimum shall not apply when the dispatch center is operating under Emergency Rules mode in the event of an emergency, as declared by the Director of Public Safety or his/her designee. when the dispatch center is operating under Emergency Rules mode.
+However, the 8-hour minimum shall not apply in the event of an emergency, as declared by the Director of Public Safety or his/her designee.

-Article 36-33 - Compensatory Time Off
+Article 33 - Compensatory Time Off

-- 3633.1 During each year, management may authorize up to At any given time, an employee may not have a current accrual balance of more than 160 hours of compensatory time off (CTO) as payment for overtime worked, in lieu of overtime pay. - 3633.2 CTO shall be paid at the rate of one and one-half (1 1/2-) times the overtime hours worked. - 3633.3 Time charged to compensatory time may not be changed to overtime and must be used by the end of the first full pay period in January. - 3633.4 At the end of the second pay period ending in January, unused compensatory time shall be paid at the employee's rate of pay on the check issued in that pay period. - 3633.5 Time off will be approved based upon the same relief policies governing vacation paid time off leave for any schedule in effect throughout the term of this MOU.
-Compensatory time may be used in conjunction with or in place of approved vacation paid time off. - 3633.6 In the event that overtime becomes necessary to cover approved compensatory time off, the employee providing this relief must receive overtime pay for the relief time worked.
+- 33.1 At any given time, an employee may not have a current accrual balance of more than 160 hours of compensatory time off (CTO) as payment for overtime worked, in lieu of overtime pay. - 33.2 CTO shall be paid at the rate of one and one-half (1 1/2) times the overtime hours worked. - 33.3 Time charged to compensatory time may not be changed to overtime and must be used by the end of the first full pay period in January. - 33.4 At the end of the second pay period ending in January, unused compensatory time shall be paid at the employee's rate of pay on the check issued in that pay period. - 33.5 Time off will be approved based upon the same relief policies governing paid time off leave for any schedule in effect throughout the term of this MOU.
+Compensatory time may be used in conjunction with or in place of approved paid time off. - 33.6 In the event that overtime becomes necessary to cover approved compensatory time off, the employee providing this relief must receive overtime pay for the relief time worked.

-Article 37-34 - Shift Selection
+Article 34 - Shift Selection

-- 3734.1 Shift assignments will be bid on the basis of seniority for regular employees with the current overall "Competent" achievement rating. - 3734.2 Selection of shift assignments will occur annually two months prior to the regularly scheduled shift change.
+- 34.1 Shift assignments will be bid on the basis of seniority for regular employees with the current overall "Competent" achievement rating. - 34.2 Selection of shift assignments will occur annually two months prior to the regularly scheduled shift change.
 COA shift change will occur in alignment with PSOA shift change.
-If a vacancy occurs during the year, at management's discretion or at the request of COA, the vacated shift may be put up for bid. - 3734.3 Management will assign shifts, taking into consideration bid preference by employees, length of service, balance of staffing, and other operational requirements.
+If a vacancy occurs during the year, at management's discretion or at the request of COA, the vacated shift may be put up for bid. - 34.3 Management will assign shifts, taking into consideration bid preference by employees, length of service, balance of staffing, and other operational requirements.